DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 ### Explanation
 Both **errors** and **exceptions** are subclasses of the `Throwable` class, but they are used for different scenarios:
 - **Exceptions**: Represent conditions that a program can catch and handle, such as invalid input or missing files.
 - **Errors**: Represent serious problems that are usually not handled by the application (e.g., `OutOfMemoryError`, `StackOverflowError`).
 They indicate issues in the runtime environment and are not meant to be caught.
+Errors often indicate severe problems that cannot be recovered from within the application.
+For example, if the JVM runs out of memory (OutOfMemoryError), there might not be enough resources to perform any meaningful recovery actions.

 ### Example
 ```java